What-Up-Games/What-Up-Games/_posts/2017-02-18-NBN-February-Update.md

     <li>Email us at <a href="mailto:support@whatupgames.com">support@whatupgames.com</a></li>
 </ul>

-# Nothin' But Net - Patch Notes
-## 2.0.890

-- Added support for online multiplayer, including four game modes: Speedball, H.O.R.S.E., Rapid Fire and Free Throw.
-- Converted the center court logos over to hat emblems.
-- 3-Point Shootout now shows the amount you scored when making a basket.
-- Addressed a bug a that caused teleportation to show as 'green' (available) rather than 'red' (blocked).
-- Added more sounds.
-- General performance improvements.

 <h1>Wrap-Up</h1>
 This update is just the beginning for multiplayer!
 We have two more modes under development, along with being able to match up with your friends and a better lobby flow.